- Greg Allen

-At Vanderbilt, the Maddens chaired the Parents Leadership Committee (2015-2016) and co-founded the Madden Family Scholarship Fund and the Dr. Innes Scholarship Fund.Mr.
+At Vanderbilt, the Maddens chaired the Parents Leadership Committee (2015-2016) and co-founded the Madden Family Scholarship Fund and the Dr. Innes Scholarship Fund, among other private donations.Mr.
 Madden has a strong belief in continuing education, giving back to the community, mentoring, pursuit for the ‘greater good’, and personal development.

 Mark P. Mays, elected as a Trustee in 2013, graduated from Vanderbilt with a B.A., cum laude, in Economics and Mathematics in 1985.
 He also received an M.B.A. in Finance and Accounting from Columbia University in 1989.
 Mark Mays is CEO of Rocking M Capital and a Principal of Mays Family Enterprises.